-Dr. Hines regularly teaches courses in Catholic theology and women and religion, Global Christianity and church and sacraments.
+Dr. Hines regularly teaches courses in Catholic theology, women and religion, Global Christianity and church and sacraments.

-- THEO 2217 Women in the World Religions
+- THRS 2217 Women in the World Religions

-- THEO 2207 Church: Ssacramental Community for Justice
+- THRS 2207 Church: Sacramental Community for Justice

-- THEO 3143 Vatican Council II: Tradition and Transition
+- THRS 3143 Vatican Council II: Tradition and Transition

 - The Cambridge Companion to Karl Rahner.
 Co-editor with Declan Marmion.
 Cambridge University Press, 2005.